dguillaume24/Dashboard--Sales-performances-/README.md

 # 1 Cleaning data

 ### Finding null values
-- No null values found
+- No null values found : Using filtering options
+- Finding missing data: using the  =COUNTBLANK() function, we get 0 blank cell.

 ### Remove duplicates and missing data
 - No duplicate found